Supporting a loved one through grief and loss

 - Don’t put a time-frame on how long they can grieve

-If you want to understand a bit more about dealing with the loss of a loved one, please read the Grief and loss blog article.
+If you want to understand a bit more about grief and loss, have a look at the blog post.

 Sandy Lewis, Mental Wellness and Compassion Coach, Akeso Clinics and Netcare